Animatic33/TBHarmony/README.md

 Scripts for Toonboom Harmony

-Some scripts here will require the "AG_HarmonyObjLibrary.js" and the "AG_HarmonyFuncLib.js" files to function.
+Some scripts will require the AG_HarmonyObjLib.js and AG_HarmonyFunctions.js to function.
-They are object-wrapper libraries I have written to turn the node object into more OOS styled coding.
+These are WIP wrapper libraries I have written to allow for a more object-oriented style.